chriskpeterson/vuepress2/docs/writingsamples.md

 For this program, I redesigned a start here poster, cabling guide, and software release content.
 To complete this project, I worked directly with the engineering team in the lab and had access to the product's virtual test environment.

+In addition to the poster, I worked on the HPE Synergy Cabling Guide.
+When I took the guide over, we provided one incomplete cabling diagram for each cabling scenario.
+Working with the product team, I created a step-by-step cabling guide to add clarity and simplify the cabling process.

 [Writing sample](synergy.html)

 ### HPE Synergy Frame Link Module

 I worked on various components of the HPE Synergy project, but the frame link module was my main product.
 I joined the team after the initial launch, quickly learning the product and becoming an information lead.
+After getting up to speed, I noticed the same terminology was being used for the CLI management tool for multiple components.
+I worked with the team to update the terminology database and reduce customer confusion.

 [Writing sample](framelinkmodule.html)